 We need leaders who are fighting for New Jersey families, especially in times of crisis.
 New Jersey has been one of the most impacted states by the coronavirus.
 Our students are leaving the state for college and not returning to New Jersey.
 Businesses are leaving New Jersey because the tax burden is too high.
 Families are leaving because they simply can’t afford to live here any longer or to find better opportunities.
 And people are losing their homes because they can’t afford to stay in them.
 While many of the causes are driven by state policies, Garden State taxpayers are sending far more dollars to Washington than we are getting in return with federal investments — and that must end.
 Rosemary will fight for your family; whether it is to keep you safe, healthy and secure or to ensure that New Jersey has the best economy and opportunities for you and your family.

 Putting New Jersey families first means fixing our massive deficits, getting spending under control, and getting the government out of your wallet.
 The national debt is nearing $22.5 trillion, yet the federal government still spends about $2 trillion more than it brings in each year.
 In New Jersey, the state’s fiscal problems are among the worst of all 50 states.
-Yet the Governor and Legislature have adopted a record-spending budget, increased spending by $4 Billion over two years and continues to raise taxes.
 We need to end government’s addiction to deficit spending and raising taxes.
 The reckless cycle of raising and spending tax dollars has made New Jersey unaffordable and, on the national level, put our national security at risk — because a nation heavily indebted to the rest of the world will become economically unstable, and an unstable economy will lead to collapse.
 It is far past time for government to get responsible.
 And the Coronavirus crisis has taught us that we need a strong economy to withstand crises like this.

 Every person in New Jersey should have access to high quality affordable care.
 We need to preserve coverage for pre-existing conditions, including the elderly and those amongst us with disabilities.
 The current health care system is too expensive and unsustainable.
-Medicare for all is a proposal that will short change our seniors, doubling our taxes and bankrupting our nation.
+The liberal socialist proposal of Medicare for All will short change our seniors, double our taxes and bankrupt our nation.
 We need to eliminate the barriers for more competition in the health care market and provide families access to the care and types of policies that fit their needs, not a one-size-fits all model.
 We also need to make health care costs transparent and remove the prospect of expensive surprise medical billing.

 Our representatives in Trenton have failed us with outrageous state and local property taxes.
 That failure was exasperated when the federal tax cut legislation included a provision that capped the state and local taxes that New Jersey families claim on their federal tax returns.
-Fixing this requires direct Congressional action, not the partisan gimmicks of creating charitable deductions and work-arounds of IRS regulations.
-Federal representatives need to put partisan politics aside and find ways to increase the cap, without increasing the federal debt.
+Fixing this requires direct Congressional action, not the partisan gimmicks of creating charitable deductions and work-arounds of IRS regulations or raising taxes.
+Federal representatives need to put partisan politics aside and find ways to increase the cap, without increasing the federal debt or raising taxes.